solana-foundation/solana-improvement-documents/proposals/lockout-violation-detection.md

 status: Draft
 created: 2022-12-12
 ---
-### Problem
+## Summary

-There's currently no comprehensive method to catch validators that submit votes which violate lockouts.
-This potentially hurts consensus in the cluster.
+An algorithm designed to catch validators that violate lockout rules when voting.

-### Lockout Violation Detection
+## Motivation

+Validators that violate lockout rules unfairly earn rewards and put cluster consensus at risk

+## Alternatives Considered

+Snitching and social ostracization.

+## New Terminology

+## Detailed Design

 Assume:
 1. A database that we will store vote information ingested from